 Modern bathroom furniture has been cleverly designed to make the most of a tiny floor space, so if you are buying new furniture for a cloakroom, try choosing compact furniture such as corner basins and units and install a shower instead of a full sized bath.

 Raising your bathroom furniture off the floor also creates the illusion of a larger floor space, so choose a contemporary, wall hung or semi pedestal basin to make every inch of your floor space count.
 Consider how to maximise your available wall space with varying storage options, such as installing tall storage units, shelving and wall cupboards to create as much space above the floor as possible.

 Complete your finished bathroom with some well-placed robe hooks on the wall or on the back of your bathroom door, or by installing a modern heated towel rail to create warmth and elegance.

-Keep your floorspace clear and create additional storage space, with a wall hung vanity unit and basin, like this one from the Curvaceous snow range
+Keep your floorspace clear and create additional storage space, with a wall hung vanity unit and basin, like this one from the Harrison white range

 If you are looking for more inspiration to create that tranquil bathroom space, you’ll find plenty of superb design ideas for small bathrooms (and even large ones) at Victoria Plum.
 Simply click on the image below to begin.